sorindragan/page-rank/README.md

 ### Intuition
 We want to find the Importance Factor of page A.
 We say that M(A) is the set of pages that contain a link to A.
-We choose B such that B belongs M(A).
+We choose B such that B belongs to M(A).
 The probability of reaching page B influence the probability to reach page A. B has high Importance Factor, thus probability to reach page A rises.
 The number of links from B to another page influence the probability to reach A as well.
 B has a lot of links to variate pages, thus probability to reach page A falls.